iamwhil/DecimalToRoman/README.md

 fives values.
 However, I've tried to keep this as concise as possible and done in under an hour.
-Therefore instead of trying to break the problem down further to having a five count and the 'number - 5' representing numbers greater than 5, I utilzied the Decimal based numbers.
+Therefore instead of trying to break the problem down further to having a five count and the 'number - 5' representing numbers greater than 5, I utilizied the decimal based numbers.

 ## Execution
 Instead of making a class or module for re-usability, I left this